Exam Preparation Strategy: GATE 2026 ECE (Electronics and Communication Engineering) Subject-Wise Weightage

 GATE ECE (Electronics and Communication Engineering) SYLLABUS

 IIT Guwahati has released the official syllabus of all the engineering branches on the GATE 2026 website.
-In accordance with official syllabus ECE comprise of 8 subjects such as:
+In accordance with the official syllabus, ECE comprises 8 subjects, such as:

 - Engineering Mathematics